 Nowadays we can find bots for different types of fields or information such as:

 Bots offers you unlimited possibilities, indeed you can make bots for any kind of system in order to diminish pain points and work.
-As an example, an AI detector can use different algorithms to identify AI generated contents.

 Nevertheless, Chatbots are not that “intelligent”, they are able to answer the questions that we ask for because humans make them do so with their input.
 What they do is that they recognize keywords from a user’s input, look into their database in order to give a predefined response.
 Let’s say that a user sends a text containing the word “car”, the chatbot will recognize the keyword “car” and will likely to answer “What is the model of your car?” or “Can you give me more information about your car?”.

 Thanks to these responses, an illusion of understanding is created, even though only one keyword is found in the input, and the response is predefined.
 Basically, chatbots refers to predefined set of libraries and APIs appended to them, to fetch the correspondent set of patterns they can respond with.
 Chatbots function on pattern-matching, how “smart” the Chatbot will be depends on how human-like these predefined patterns are, and on its ability to understand the user’s text (or voice).

 Also, some AI Chatbots development do include Machine Learning components.
 These advanced Chatbots understand not only commands but also language, plus they get smarter by learning from every conversations they hold with people.

 You may also like:

 Messaging apps are taking over social medias.
 In fact, with the rise of messaging apps and chatbots, how we interact, use and share on social media is changing.
 Studies have shown that for smartphones users condense their time using their favorites apps (browser, social media, chat and games).
 Plus, with opportunities narrowing down in the mobile apps business, developers are looking forward for chatbots as a new path.